Dr. Bradley Eyford DC and Dr. Dena Marie Terranova DC

 3. Migraine headaches tend to resolve with rest in a dark and quiet room

-4. Hot Epsom salt bath also helps reduce the pain
+4. A hot Epsom salt bath also helps reduce the pain

 Headaches Treatment